nagornik/Rain-Ambient-sound-App-iOS/README.md

 # Rain-Ambient-sound-iOS-App - made in SwiftUI

+Do you use Ambient Noise apps?
+Do you sometimes listen to white noise or anything else?

+I wanted to make an app with nice design and simple functionality.
+With the help of this app, you can listen to calming or focusing noises.
+Very simple, it just works.
+Of course, it works on a locked device too.

+In the future I will add more sounds, categories and favorites.

 This app has three pre-installed ambient background noises.
 On long-pressing a button it provides a nice haptic feedback and animation, starts playing a sound and shows a slider to control volume.

 ## Features: